2010 and 2014 World Monuments Watch

-The low-lying structures of Taliesin seem in harmony with the rugged landscape, neither feature imposing upon the other.
-But the forces of nature, including exposure to the elements over time, have put the complex at risk.
-Taliesin was included on the 2010 Watch to draw attention to these issues, and now the Hillside Theater, the most public of the spaces at Taliesin, is suffering from water infiltration, perimeter drainage issues, a failing roof, and other problems with the building envelope.
-Due to the experimental nature of the design and materials used to construct Taliesin, the structures face special conservation challenges requiring extensive research and innovative solutions.
-Watch goals for this iconic site include additional research and restoration work, increased awareness of its architectural significance, enhanced protection and interpretation, greater community engagement, improved knowledge of the construction methodologies, and ultimately sustainable stewardship of Wright’s legacy.
+The forces of nature, including exposure to the elements over time, have put the complex at risk.
+Taliesin was included on the 2010 World Monuments Watch to draw attention to these issues, and several parts of the complex were restored soon after including the bedroom, guest and west wings of Taliesen, and the masonry wall of the Hillside Home School’s east assembly hall.
+The site was included on the Watch again in 2014 because the Hillside Theater, the most public of the spaces at Taliesin, was suffering from water infiltration, perimeter drainage issues, a failing roof, and other problems with the building envelope.
+Due to the experimental nature of the design and materials used to construct the complex, the structures face special conservation challenges requiring extensive research and innovative solutions.
+Additional research and restoration work, increased awareness of their architectural significance, enhanced protection and interpretation, greater community engagement, and improved knowledge of construction methodologies would help to develop sustainable stewardship of Wright’s legacy.

 Since the Watch

 In July 2019, UNESCO designtated eight works by Frank Lloyd Wright as World Heritage sites, including Taliesin and Taliesin West, another Watch site.
 Wright is the only American architect to be honored with such a designation.